ShpakovDmitry/BareMetal/README.md

 ### AVR25BareMetal
 AVR25 architecture ATtiny2313 microcontroller bare metal bring-up without the uses of any libraries.

 #### Description

-//TODO
+###### Microcontroller startup
+When the AVR microcontroller leaves `RESET` state instruction, it starts to execute instruction at address `0x0000`.